lizbaron/db-cicd-with-github-actions/README.md

 ```

 ## Azure
-This is probably two separate pipelines: one to set up the environment, and one to run the CI/CD pipelines.
+This is two separate pipelines: one to set up the environment, and one to run the CI/CD pipelines.

 ### Environment Setup Steps
 #### Variables